horaceg/blog/content/posts/python-concurrency.md

 Also, how come the server was able to answer asynchronously, since we only wrote synchronous (regular) Python code?
 There are no `async` nor `await`...

 Well, this is how FastAPI works behind the scenes: it runs every synchronous request in a threadpool.
-This (very) nice feature is also a bit dangerous because of the GIL: if one request takes a very long time to be processed with high-CPU activity, in the meantime other requests cannot be processed: priority is given to the computations.
-We will see [later](#gunicorn-and-multiprocessing) how to take care of this.

 Let's lower the duration: